jkergal/notion-mangas-collection-bot/README.md

 - Go to https://developers.notion.com/docs/getting-started
 - Follow steps to set up your notion integration and link your database to it

-### Discord Server Setup
+### Discord server preparation

 Create two channels in your own Discord server :
-- one to post logs (feel free to mute the channel),
+- one to post logs
-- and one to post notification when new data is up to date !
+- and one to post saved logs (channel 2)
-- don't foreget to copy each channel ID to paste it in your .env file
+- put notifications settings of these chans on "only mentions"

 ### Discord Bot Integration Setup